 Her previous public space work fifteen (Next Wave Festival VIC 2012 & Brisbane Festival QLD 2012) won Melbourne Time Out's Best Small to Medium Work (2012) and Queensland's 2012 Round Up Award's Best Dance Work.

 Liesel has been commissioned to choreograph works for contemporary dance companies Tasdance (Plain English, Evolve/Revolve Season 2016), Expressions Dance Company (Synapse 2013; It fell on the floor between them 2010), LINK Dance Company (The Miranda Warning 2014), Tasdance Education Program (Image 2012) and created two new Dance Theatre in works for Artslink QLD Schools Touring in 2014 and 2015 (Shift & No Way).
-She recently developed a new physical theatre work Warm Lettuce on the Applied Theatre students at Griffith University 2017.
+In 2017 she developed a new physical theatre work Warm Lettuce on the Applied Theatre students at Griffith University 2017.
 Her choreographic style has evolved from her postgraduate research body language and she has an ongoing interest in the relationship between psychology and art.

 In 2013 Liesel commenced a research project The Psychology Project through residencies at both Metro Arts (QLD) & DANscienCE Fest.
 (ACT).
 This established an ongoing relationship with psychology researcher Rohan Kapitany, his podcast team Psychobabble & the UQ psychology department, enabling her to rigorously explore the relationship between art & psychology.